ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 }
 ```

-The `deleteMessage` function deletes messages.
+The `deleteMessage` remote function deletes messages.
 It returns an `error` when unsuccessful.

 ```ballerina
 var delete = gmailClient->deleteMessage(userId, untaint messageId);